 • Training on prophylactic measures to avoid complications (e.g. thrombosis prophylaxis or pneumonia prophylaxis)

-• Care related to urinary drainage systems and the resulting wounds.
-If necessary, in cooperation with stoma counseling experts.
+• Care of urinary drainage systems and wound care.
+If necessary, in cooperation with the stoma consultation.

-• Visits by nursing staff at the ward to discuss and evaluate needs.
+• Visits by nursing staff responsible for the ward to discuss and evaluate needs.

-• Close interdisciplinary cooperation with other care services (APN Continence Support, Head of the Oncology Nursing Program)
+• Close interdisciplinary cooperation with other nursing services (APN continence promotion, oncology nursing program management)

-Counseling for patients, relatives and caregivers in dealing with urinary drainage systems (transurethral and suprapubic urinary catheters).
+Advice for patients, relatives and carers on dealing with urinary diversion systems (transurethral and suprapubic urinary catheters).

 • Clarification of individually adapted aids such as absorbent incontinence products, urinal condoms or urine bags

-• Training of patients and relatives on, for example, self-catheterization or the handling of urinary drainage systems (urinary catheters)
+• Training of patients and relatives, for example in self-catheterization or in the use of urinary drainage systems (urinary catheters)

-• Nursing support and counseling after urological procedures such as neobladder, prostatectomy, etc.
+• Nursing support and advice after urological procedures such as neobladder, prostatectomy, etc.

 Prof. Helge Seifert